Lamprichauns/lamp-os/README.md

 ### DMX Details

 Lamps can receive DMX signals for those looking to synchronize them with a stage.
-The LampDmx behavior will listen for 10 channels of DMX given a start address between 1-502.
-The start channel is configurable in the web portal on the lamp
+The LampDmx behavior will listen for 10 channels of DMX given a start address between 3-502.
+The start channel is configurable in the web portal on the lamp, but the default is channel 3

+You will also need to define a fixture that broadcasts [176, 11] on channel 1 and 2 to activate the lamps.
+They derive a clock from channel 1 and 2.
+If the clock is absent, they will revert to their own personality after a few seconds

 The DMX channel/address scheme is: